 In the journey through the cell suggested by C. de Duve (A guide tour of the living cell.
-Scientific American books, vol. 2, 1984) a cytonaute of molecular size traveling toward a cell, before reaching the plasma membrane, would first need to go through a jungle of stems, branches, rain forest vines, and lianas.
+Scientific American books, vol. 2, 1984) a molecular-sized cytonaut traveling toward a cell, before reaching the plasma membrane, would first need to go through a jungle of stems, branches, rain forest vines, and lianas.
 In tissues, this messy tangle is the extracellular matrix.
-Extracellular matrix is a scaffold of proteins and carbohydrates located around the cells that is synthesized by the cells themselves.
-Some authors duggest that this definition only applies to the insoluble components of the extracellular matrix.
+The extracellular matrix is a scaffold of proteins and carbohydrates located around the cells that is synthesized and released by the cells themselves.

-Extracellular matrix was invented by multicellular organisms.
-It was needed to keep cells together by adhesion, and therefore tissues appeared.
-During evolution, extracellular matrix got many other functions, not just adhesion, such as being responsible for the mechanical properties of most tissues (both in plant and animals), keeping cell morphology, allowing cell communication, setting pathways for cell migration, modulating cell differentiation and physiology, keeping growth factors in some places, and many others.
-In tissues, features like resistance, hardness, elasticity, hydration or optic properties, depend on the extracellular matrix features.
-The amount, composition and organization of the extracellular matrix is different in different tissues.
-There are some tissues, such as epitelia and nervous tissue containing scarce amount of extracellular matrix, whereas in other tissues, such as connective proper, cartilage, and bone, the extracellular matrix occupies most of the volume and is essential for their functions.
-The molecular components of extracellular matrix change from one tissue to another and are renewed continuously.
-Synthesizing and removing extracellular matrix is a permanent work done by cells.
+The extracellular matrix was invented by multicellular organisms.
+It was necessary to keep cells together by adhesion, and therefore tissues appeared.
+During evolution, extracellular matrix got many other functions besides adhesion, such as being responsible for the mechanical properties of most tissues (both in plant and animals), maintaining cell morphology, allowing cell communication, establishing pathways for cell migration, modulating cell differentiation and physiology, maintaining growth factors in some places, and many other functions.
+In tissues, features like resistance, hardness, elasticity, hydration or optical properties, depend on the extracellular matrix features.

-The main molecules that form the extracellular matrix of animals are: structural proteins such as collagen and elastin, glycosaminoglycans, proteoglycans and glycoproteins.
-In plants, the cell wall is made up of carbohydrates (mostly cellulose) and glycoproteins.
-All of them are in water solution, together with other smaller molecules, as well as ions.
-It is the amount, proportion and the type of every type of molecule what make the differences between extracellular matrices.
+The main molecules that form the extracellular matrix of animals are: structural proteins such as collagen and elastin, glycosaminoglycans, proteoglycans and glycoproteins (Figures 2 and 3).
+In plants, the cell wall is made up of carbohydrates , such as cellulose, hemicellulose and lignin.
+All of them are in an aqueous environment, along with other smaller molecules, as well as ions.
+It is the amount, proportion and type of each type of these molecules what make the differences between the extracellular matrices.